 Outreach and Enrollment Agent Model

-The outreach and enrollment responsibilities.
-In this model, community health workers (CHWs) conduct intensive home visits to:
+outreach and enrollment responsibilities.
+In this model, community health workers (CHWs) conduct intensive home

 - Deliver psychosocial support

-- Promote maternal and child health
+- Improve maternal, infant, and child health

 - Conduct environmental health and home assessments